What Are The Home Health Care Business Profit Possibilities?

 $72 Billion with a B.

 According to a report by the National Association for Home Care & Hospice the annual spending on home health care was $72 Billion in 2009.
 Clearly the industry has only grown since 2009 and looks like it will continue to grow as the “Baby Boomers” look to age in their own home.
-So if you are thinking about starting a Home Health Care Business you need to go through the financial projection process first so that you know exactly what you are getting yourself into.
+So if you are thinking about starting a Home Health Care Business you need to go through the home health care financial projection financial projection process first so that you know exactly what you are getting yourself into.

 We have created a home health care financial model that you can use here.

-Step 1 – Revenue
+Step 1 – Home Health Care Revenue

-Revenue projections for an in home health care company should be relatively straightforward.
+Revenue projections for an in-home health care company should be relatively straightforward.
 You are basically need to know the following:

 - Number of patients

 - Average billable hour rate for services provided